-Figure 19.
+Figure 169.
 Power Mapping of Multi Stakeholders in This Project

-- 81. Key stakeholders have moderate to high levels of influence and interest.
-The appropriate participation strategy for key stakeholders is to involve their participation in all stages of the program, then for the main stakeholders, participation efforts are carried out in the form of sharing information and actively participating in implementing the program.
-And for secondary stakeholders involved in their participation by supporting the program stages through aspirations or direct activities. - 82.
-The stakeholders in quadrant C (Crowd) are the least important but there might be a need to keep them informed, this could be agencies which have indirect relation with the program but their involvement may raise legitimacy, or may use media to promote the program. - 83.
+6881.
+Key stakeholders have moderate to high levels of influence and interest.
+The appropriate participation strategy for key stakeholders is to involve their participation in all stages of the program.
+The secondary stakeholders, mostly as the main target groups on this project, such as farmer groups and local NGO will be involved in their participation by supporting the program stages through aspirations or direct activities.
+Then for the stakeholders in quadrant C (Crowd) are the least important but there might be a need to keep them informed, this could be agencies which have indirect relation with the program but their involvement may raise legitimacy.
+Contest setters are stakeholders that can bring risk so its existence needs to be monitored and well managed.
+These stakeholders can change to key players for some reason.
 Contest setters are stakeholders that can bring risk so its existence needs to be monitored and well managed.
 These stakeholders can change to key players for some reason.
 Good relationships with stakeholders continue to be built.
 For that, all the information needed must still be given so that they can continue to play an active role in achievement of objectives.